 Guilford College may release financial aid and student accounts information to parents and/or legal guardians if a student provides written consent to the Registrar’s Office, has designated parents and/or legal guardians as Authorized Users on TouchNet, or if either parent has claimed you as a dependent on the parent’s most recent year’s income tax statement.
 Students may provide written consent by submitting a FERPA Disclosure & Consent Form to the Registrar’s Office.

-At Guilford College, directory information includes the following: name, major, minor, anticipated date of graduation, enrollment status, degrees, honors and awards, and dates of attendance.
+At Guilford College, directory information includes the following: name, major, minor, enrollment status, degrees, honors and awards, and dates of attendance.
 For student-athletes, this information also includes height and weight.

 Students have the right to request that directory information be withheld from disclosure, within the constraints of the federal guidelines.
 To request this, please see a staff member in the Registrar’s Office, located on the basement of New Garden Hall.